cofoundry-cms/Cofoundry.Docs/src/Content Management/Documents.md

 }
 ```

-Alternatively you can resolve an instance of `CofoundryDbContext` from the DI container and use Entity Framework to completely customize your query.

 ## Restricting File Types

-By default Cofoundry validates uploaded files against a blacklist of potentially dangerous file extensions and mime types taken from [`DangerousFileConstants.cs`](https://github.com/cofoundry-cms/cofoundry/blob/master/src/Cofoundry.Core/Core/Constants/DangerousFileConstants.cs).
+By default Cofoundry validates uploaded files against a blocklist of potentially dangerous file extensions and mime types taken from [`DangerousFileConstants.cs`](https://github.com/cofoundry-cms/cofoundry/blob/master/src/Cofoundry.Core/Core/Constants/DangerousFileConstants.cs).

-This is not intended to be a full-proof validation mechanism, but it does at least prevent a non-technical user accidentally uploading an executable or script file.
+This is not intended to be a bulletproof validation mechanism, but it does at least prevent a non-technical user accidentally uploading an executable or script file.

 ### Files with unknown MIME types